serain/serain.github.io/_posts/2018-12-31-revisiting-email-spoofing.markdown

 ## The Ugly

-A number of organizations have SPF, DKIM and DMARC validation turned off on their inbound email filtering systems.
-I can't give any meaningful metric as I've only sampled a small number in the grand scheme of things, but I've seen it enough to believe that the option should not be discarded by red teams and pentesters.
+A number of organizations have SPF, DKIM and DMARC validation turned off on their inbound email filtering systems (remember that it is up to recipients to validate inbound emails).
+I can't give any meaningful metric as I've only sampled a negligible number in the grand scheme of things, but I've seen it enough to believe that the possibility should not be discarded by red teams and pentesters.

-As far as I can tell, reasons for having inbound validation disabled range from the good old default configuration to an explicit desire to have email "just work".
+Reasons for having inbound validation disabled range from the good old "it's the default configuration" to an explicit desire to have email "just work".
+Given the amount of misconfigured SPF records out there, it is not surprising that organizations would find legitimate, if invalid, inbound emails getting blocked.

-Naturally, this leaves the organizations open to some clever phishing attacks from trusted external sources.
+Naturally, disabled validation leaves the organizations open to some clever phishing attacks from trusted external sources.

 _Note that you will likely not be able to send emails from `@contoso.com` to another `@contoso.com` email address even if the SPF and DMARC records are poorly configured, and even if inbound email validation is disabled.
-Trying to deliver an internal email from an external source will usually fail regardless._
+Trying to deliver an internal email from an external source will usually fail._

 ## Bypassing External Filters (Sometimes)

 Phishing-aware organizations will configure their inbound mail filter to tag external emails with some kind of warning to their employees.
-This can take the form a subject line prefix (`Subject: "EXTERNAL: Hello World"`) or of a message added to the body of the email (`THIS MESSAGE ORIGINATES FROM OUTSIDE YOUR ORGANIZATION.
+This can take the form of a subject line prefix (`Subject: "EXTERNAL: Hello World"`) or of a message added to the body of the email (`THIS MESSAGE ORIGINATES FROM OUTSIDE YOUR ORGANIZATION.
 BE CAREFUL.`).

 Let's assume that the fictional company ACME (`acme.org`) is a subsidiary of Contoso (`contoso.com`).
 Given the relationship, the Sys Admins at Contoso have decided to not enforce the external filter for `acme.org`, and vice-versa.
 As a result emails between ACME and Contoso essentially appear as internal communications, whereas emails from other sources are tagged as external.